dotnet/docs/docs/core/testing/unit-testing-mstest-writing-tests-attributes.md

 - <xref:Microsoft.VisualStudio.TestTools.UnitTesting.DataRowAttribute>
 - <xref:Microsoft.VisualStudio.TestTools.UnitTesting.DataSourceAttribute>
-- <xref:Microsoft.VisualStudio.TestTools.UnitTesting.DataTestMethodAttribute>
+- <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestMethodAttribute>
 - <xref:Microsoft.VisualStudio.TestTools.UnitTesting.DynamicDataAttribute>

 ### `DataRowAttribute`

 The `DataRowAttribute` allows you to run the same test method with multiple different inputs.
 It can appear one or multiple times on a test method.
-It should be combined with `TestMethodAttribute` or `DataTestMethodAttribute`.
+It should be combined with `TestMethodAttribute`.

 The number and types of arguments must exactly match the test method signature.
 Consider the following example of a valid test class demonstrating the `DataRow` attribute usage with inline arguments that align to test method parameters: